SQweb-team/Multipass-SDK-Symfony/README.md

 SQweb Symfony Package
 ===

-**This package allows you to easily integrate SQweb on your Laravel powered website.**
+**This package allows you to easily integrate SQweb on your Symfony powered website.**

 ##Requirements